bwlewis/feathercache/inst/backends/mongoose/README.md

 ### Global authentication example

+We use the Apache `htdigest` program below.
+You can also use the `htdigest()` function in the feathercache R package to generate and edit password files.

+The mongoose server requires that you specify a global digest password file with its full path, illustrated below as `/tmp/.htpasswd`.
 ```
 # adding user 'blewis' with authentication domain 'realm'
- htdigest -c .htpasswd realm blewis
+ htdigest -c /tmp/.htpasswd realm blewis

 # Specify the same authentication domain 'realm' when starting mongoose
+# SPECIFY THE FULL PATH TO THE GLOBAL PASSWORD FILE
-./mongoose -a realm -P .htpasswd
+./mongoose -a realm -P /tmp/.htpasswd
 ```
+The global
+password file must be readable whatever user the mongoose server runs as, of course, but it *does not* need to be located in the web server document root directory path.

 ### Per-directory user access control

-Use the `-A <access file>` option and place an htdigest file in each directory to control access on a per-directory level.
+Control access per directory by placing a digest access control file named `.htpasswd` in any directory in the mongoose web server document root path.
 Directories without an access file are globally accessible, unless a global authentication file is set.

-Only one of the `-A` or `-P` options may be used.
+If both a global access file and a per-directory access file are specified, the global file takes precedence.

 ## Auto redirect

+Nifty!

 Start a cluster of `mongoose` servers on different machines with the `-f` option pointing in a ring between the servers.
 For instance,